 Pioneer has adopted a corporate auditor system of corporate governance.
 Under this system, the Company has established the Board of Directors as a decision-making body for matters of the highest importance, such as management policies, and as a supervisory body.
 The representative directors are responsible for business execution, while the Board of Corporate Auditors is responsible for auditing.
 Furthermore, executive officers are elected to expedite business execution and clarify the responsibilities for each business.

 Several highly independent outside directors, who have no significant transactional relationships with the Pioneer Group, have been elected to strengthen the supervisory function of the Board of Directors as to business execution.
 In addition, Pioneer has shortened the term of office of directors to one year, in order to further clarify their responsibilities and respond promptly to changes in the business environment by increasing opportunities for shareholders to elect directors.
-The Board of Corporate Auditors, half or more of which consists of outside corporate auditors with a high degree of independence, audits the directorsf performance of their duties.
-In fiscal 2012, the Board of Directors held nine meetings, while the Board of Corporate Auditors held 13 meetings.
+Pioneer's corporate governance is further strengthened by the fact that directors focus on their decision-making and supervisory functions from a Group-wide perspective, while executive officers enhance their business execution functions.
+The Board of Corporate Auditors, half or more of which consists of outside corporate auditors with a high degree of independence, audits the directors' performance of their duties.
+In fiscal 2013, the Board of Directors held seven meetings, while the Board of Corporate Auditors held 12 meetings.

 Group Executive Committee